Applicant Checklist for H-1B Requests

 - Form I-539 (Application to Extend/Change Nonimmigrant Status).
 This form can be found on the USCIS website at: http://www.uscis.gov/files/form/i-539.pdf.
 Note: The oldest dependent should be listed as the applicant and additional dependents should be listed on Page 5, Supplement.

-- Photocopy of current dependents’ I-94 cards (front and back) if their most recent entry to the U.S. was prior to April 30, 2013.
+- Photocopy of current dependents’ I-94 cards (front and back).
 If their most recent entry occurred after April 30, 2013, print out an electronic copy of the I-94 at http://www.cbp.gov/i94.

 - Proof of relationship to the applicant (marriage or birth certificate).

 - Copy of all dependents’ passport picture ID page and expiration date page, if different.